Monthly Archives: September 2025

 People often swear by a specific diet – keto, intermittent fasting, Weight Watchers.
 But decades of research in nutrition shows that the core mechanism is always the same: consistent calorie balance, exercise, and sustainable habits.
 1 The diet brand is the hook.
 The results come from the same behaviour changes.

 Successful digital transformations, cloud adoptions, ERP rollouts, or CRM programmes, the tech often get the credit when performance improves.
-But beneath the surface, the real gains come from strengthening organisational foundations – many of which could have been done anyway.
+But beneath the surface, perhaps the real gains come from strengthening organisational foundations – many of which could have been done anyway.
 Processes are simplified, decision-making shifts closer to the front line, teams gain clearer responsibilities, and skills are developed.

 It just happens that the diet book – or the new platform – created the focus to do it.